-If less overall system noise is desired, a jumper may be installed over the pins of JP1 on the flow measurement card shown at the right.
+If less noise is desired, install a jumper over the pins of JP1 on the flow measurement card.
+See Figure above and right.
 Covering the two bottom pins (2 & 3), will activate a resistor-capacitor (RC) filter that has a time constant of 0.1 second.

 This will increase the settling time of the indicated flow rate to approximately 0.4 seconds and remove much of the noise.
 Covering the top two pins (1 & 2), will increase the filter time constant to 1 second.
 This will increase the settling time to approx. 4 seconds and remove most of the noise.